Directors Elizabeth B. Bartlett

 As Manager of Institutional Giving, John Lovrich is responsible for writing grants and developing relationships with corporations, foundations, elected officials, and government agencies.
 He also contributes to The NYSPCC’s communication materials, including the website, annual report, newsletter, and marketing pieces.
 John welcomes opportunities to explore mutually fulfilling partnerships with organizations and/or individuals interested in child abuse prevention and intervention.
 Prior to joining The NYSPCC, John worked for six years in a similar capacity at the New York City Police Athletic League.
 He holds a Bachelor of Arts in English & Creative Writing from the State University of New York at Binghamton.

-James Romanik is the Development Coordinator for The New York Society for the Prevention of Cruelty to Children.
+James V. Romanik is the Development and Communications Coordinator for The New York Society for the Prevention of Cruelty to Children.
 In this capacity, James facilitates the day-to-day operations of the Development Department, including donor communication, event coordination, gift processing, and prospect research.
 James also assists with the preparation and execution of the agency’s marketing materials including the annual report, newsletters, and the website.
 Prior to joining The NYSPCC, James was the Underwriting Director with 92 WICB in Ithaca, NY, where he was responsible for servicing existing clients and soliciting new advertisers, generating substantial revenue for the station.
 James has a strong passion for philanthropy and the way in which it can be used to strategically develop organizations and the communities in which they reside.
 He graduated from Ithaca College with a Bachelor of Science in Theatre Arts Management and Writing.

 Executive Assistant Sandra Singh has over two decades of not-for-profit, administrative and human resources experience.
 Prior to joining The NYSPCC in 2002, Sandra worked as a Human Resources Associate for The Children’s Health Fund and several locations of Montefiore Medical Center.
 Currently as Executive Assistant, Sandra supports the Executive Director and Assistant Executive Director to ensure smooth and effective operation of the NYSPCC.
 Sandra also handles all confidential personnel matters regarding hiring, compensation, benefits administration and recordkeeping.
 Additionally, Sandra serves as the Assistant Secretary to the Board of Directors, scheduling the Board of Director meetings, preparing the meeting minutes, and handling other items needed to ensure efficient functioning of Board related matters.